 Yet 500 years ago, when we had first visited Arethusa and asked for help in finding the sun’s lost power, we had been told she was mortal.
 And now again, even knowing exactly who Serena was, Arethusa was again telling us she was mortal.
 How was that possible?
 Arethusa was not always right, yet she had said she was certain.

 But how could Serena be both faery and mortal?

 Unless she was a halfing.
 Halfings were half human, half fey.
 But they didn't exist.
 They died as babies, the mix of mortal and immortal blood making them sick.
 It wasn't possible for Serena to be one of them.

 But then who was she?
 Who was my mysterious Sun Queen?

 I was going to find out.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, limelikesjamWrite a Review